 If you want to spend some time getting clear on what you want and ditching the rest, I’ve got some questions that can help.
 Give yourself at least an hour to settle in and journal out the answers and see what comes up for you.

-4. How are you using your gifts in the world?
+- How are you using your gifts in the world?
 How can you show up and offer your light in big or small ways?

 - What do you need to let go of?
 Think about the emotional, physical, relational baggage you’re ready to release.

 We’re all on this journey together and no one has it all figured out.
-But as we come to the end of another year, we can start laying aside the distractions and ask ourselves some questions about what we truly want and who we choose to be so that we end the year on purpose.
+But as we come to the end of another year, we can start laying aside the distractions and get curious and honest about what we truly want and who we choose to be so that we end the year on purpose.

 And then we step out.